botesjuan/BasicDropBox/README.md

 #### Step 5: Enable IP Forwarding and Configure NAT

-To allow devices connecting to your access point to access the internet, you'll need to enable IP forwarding and set up NAT.
+To allow devices connecting to access point to access the internet, need to enable IP forwarding and set up NAT.

 1. Enable IP forwarding by editing `/etc/sysctl.conf`: